DrLex0/MightyVariableFan/README.md

 Last but not least, if you previously neglected fan speed values in your slicer profiles (as you should have), now is the time to go through them again and try to enter sensible values.
 Optimal values will differ between each filament, and also depend on what kind of extruder, nozzle, and cooling duct you are using.
 Be prepared to experiment and tweak!
 Also be prepared to be amazed at how much of a quality improvement proper cooling can provide.

+## Technical details

+Look in the source code comments for most of the particularities of how the system works.

+The reason why we're recording from an ALSA *dsnoop* slave device, is that this avoids the issue of clock skew between the sound card and the host.
+When recording directly from the raw device, eventually enough drift between the clocks will build up such that a buffer overflow (if the sound card runs faster) or underrun (slower) occurs.
+This will lead respectively to either omission of a chunk of data, or repeating the same chunk twice.
+Both are obviously bad for a detection system which relies on short beep sounds.
+The dsnoop device does continuous resampling instead of abrupt corrections.
+The resampling quality is probably far from audiophile-level, but the FFT couldn't care less as long as there is a continuous flow of samples without gaps or repetitions.

+The IRF520 MOSFET is theoretically capable of drawing up to 9 A of current.
+However, with the low gate voltage provided by the Pi, the maximum current will be much lower.
+For switching the cooling fan it is perfectly adequate, but keep this in mind should you would want to switch heavier loads.

 ## Current Issues

+**Important:** the script in its current state is not yet aware of dual extrusion.
+It will especially not work with my [dualstrusion post-processing script](https://www.dr-lex.be/info-stuff/print3d-dualstrusion.html).

 Recent versions of Sailfish (the firmware used on the FFCP) always play a tune whenever all heaters have reached their target temperature.
 This was not the case in older versions like the one that originally came with my printer.
 So far I have merely found this annoying, but now it becomes a *hazard* because if this tune is played exactly at the moment a sequence is being played, the latter will be interrupted and the fan will not change speed.
 There is unfortunately no way to disable this tune without recompiling Sailfish.
 I have created a [pull request](https://github.com/jetty840/Sailfish-MightyBoardFirmware/pull/201) to make this tune a toggle-able feature in a future release, and I will release a build with this feature shortly.
 If you never change the bed or extruder temperatures during a print, and your extruder PID controllers are well-tuned, then you won't need this build and the standard firmware from FlashForge will do fine.